Child Sex Abuse – Helping a Child Who Has Been Sexually Abused

 In October 2019, North Carolina legislators passed the Sexual Assault Fast Reporting and Enforcement Act (SAFE Act).
 Any person who was abused as a child and was previously barred by the statute of limitations can file a lawsuit until December 31, 2021.

-Child sexual abuse is a terrible act with devastating outcomes, affecting many children throughout the world.
+Child sexual abuse or molestation are terrible acts with devastating outcomes, affecting many children throughout the world.
 It’s essential to understand the warning signs of children suffering from sexual abuse and the long-term effects the abuse can have on the victims even as they progress to adulthood.

 Remember, if your child experiences sexual abuse, you must reassure them it’s not their fault and that you’ll protect them.
 Many resources exist to help you and your child through this difficult time.
 If you were the victim of child sexual abuse years ago, you still have rights and may be entitled to compensation.

 At Herman Law, we have experience with child sexual abuse laws, and our attorneys can help determine if you can file a claim.
 Contact us now for a free consultation.
 You do not have to go through your trauma alone.
 We are here to help guide you through the legal processes so you can focus on healing.